studio1902/statamic-peak/README.md

 All configuration files are fully documented.
 Read the Tailwind docs on [theme configuration](https://tailwindcss.com/docs/theme/) for more information.

 Read up on the [Tailwind Forms](https://github.com/tailwindlabs/tailwindcss-forms) and [Tailwind Typography](https://github.com/tailwindlabs/tailwindcss-typography) plugins.
-They're easy to customize and the config file for typography already include some basic customization.
-The plugins are easy to remove if you don't plan on using them.
+They're easy to customize and the config file for typography already includes some basic customization so your theme colors are automatically applied.
+The plugins are easy to remove if you don't want to use them.

 When your app environment is `local`, Peak will add a breakpoint notice to your site so you can tell on which breakpoint you're currently displaying the website.
 You can turn this off by removing `{{ environment == 'local' ? 'debug' : '' }}` from `resources/views/layout.antlers.html`.

 You can use a helper utility by adding the class `?` to quickly identify elements on screen.
 Original idea by [Gavin Joyce](https://github.com/GavinJoyce/tailwindcss-question-mark).

 > Note: if you don't want to define your custom CSS in Tailwind JS config files you can add it to `resources/css/custom.css`.
+Make sure to read up on the use of [@layer](https://tailwindcss.com/docs/functions-and-directives#layer) to instruct PurgeCSS.
 Use whatever method you prefer.

 # Features
 ## Assets
 <span id="assets"></span>